delprks/sbt-trace/README.md

 addSbtPlugin("com.delprks" % "sbt-trace" % "1.0.0")
 ```

-If you want to define the search scope if the library itself, you can add it to `build.sbt`:
+If you want to define the search scope in the library itself, you can add it to `build.sbt`:

 ```scala
 val traceSettings = Seq(